JobDiva Wins ‘Top Rated 2020’ Award for Applicant Tracking from TrustRadius

 “We are very proud to have won this recognition from TrustRadius—a source of much truth and transparency in software rankings,” said Diya Obeid, JobDiva’s CEO and Founder.
 “As a Top Rated Applicant Tracking platform for 2020, we look forward to helping our clients remain high-performing industry leaders through this moment and beyond.”

-JobDiva is the global leader in Talent Acquisition, Talent Management and Applicant Tracking technology, delivered as an AI-powered PaaS solution to the recruitment industry.
+JobDiva is the global leader in Talent Acquisition, Talent Management and Applicant Tracking technology, delivered as an AI-powered PaaS solution to the staffing and recruitment industry.

 Bella Chen